 Novels Set in Arches National Park

 Desert Solitaire is a collection of essays by Edward Abbey, based on his time as a ranger in Arches National Park.
-The essays create one of the most interesting novels set in national parks.
+The essays create an interesting novel.
+Discover a great storyteller, weaving amazing imagery that will transport you to Arches.

 Novels Set in Badlands National Park